SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: Results

 \subsection{Stylized Scenario Analysis}

-To understand and validate the behavior of \smart, we crafted two small-scale scenarios consisting of two cells and three mediators.
-Mediator VAs are shown in Table \ref{tab:VAdist}.
-Mediator accreditation is shown in Figure \ref{fig:meddist}.
-Mediator 1 has the highest VA and is shared among cells A and B. Mediator 2 is slightly worse and restricted only to cell A. Mediator 3 has the lowest VA, and depending on the scenario, is either restricted to cell A or cell B. Cases arrive at a slightly higher rate at Cell A. The base $p$ values are set to $0.5$ for all cases.
+To understand and validate the behavior of \smart, we crafted two small-scale scenarios with two cells and three mediators.

+Mediator VAs and accreditations are shown in Table \ref{tab:mediator-va-scenarios}.
+Med-1 has the highest VA and is shared among cells A and B. Med-2 is slightly worse and depending on the scenario, is either restricted to cell A or B. Med-3 has the lowest VA and is restricted only to cell B. Cases arrive at a slightly higher rate at Cell A. The base $p$ values are set to $0.5$ for all cases.

 Table \ref{tab:scenario1} shows performance results in terms of agreement rates and average \overloadshort in Scenario 1.
 The ``Known VA'' column isolates the tradeoff between agreement rate and overload (we see similar patterns in the learning variants). \smart behaves as expected.
 With lower $\lambda$s, it achieves better case agreement rates than \alggrdstar, at the cost of higher overload.
 As $\lambda$ increases, \smart distributes caseload more evenly, with some decline in case agreement rate.
 Figure \ref{fig:case-distribution-smart} visualizes this effect for \smartGS in individual runs of the simulation.
-At $\lambda=0.01$, Mediator 1 takes on the bulk of cases at both court-stations, leading to significant overloads (red).
-Mediator 3 is never used and Mediator 2 rarely.
-As the overload penalty $\lambda$ increases, \smartGS increases allocations to Mediators 2 and 3 to hold back 1 for cases in Cell B.
+At $\lambda=0.01$, Med-1 takes on the bulk of cases at both court-stations, leading to significant overloads (red) while Med-3 is never used.
+As the overload penalty $\lambda$ increases, \smartGS increases allocations to Med-2 and Med-3 to hold back Med-1 for cases in Cell A.